 In fact, some hackers will threaten to publish companies’ sensitive data to pressure their victims to pay the ransom sooner.
 This is an empty threat, for once hackers have gotten hold of company data, victims must assume that the hackers have done what they want with it already.

 More companies are getting cyber liability insurance coverage

 Given Canadian businesses’ increasing reliance on digital technology, they will always be caught in the tide of the cybersecurity war.
-That is, if and when cybercriminals gain the upper hand against cybersecurity specialists, Canadian companies become more susceptible to attacks.
-Because of the ever-present risk that firms’ cybersecurity measures may fall short — and also because of how data regulations are becoming more punishing — the cyber insurance market continued to grow in 2020.
+That is, if and when cybercriminals gain the upper hand against cybersecurity companies in Toronto, Canadian companies become more susceptible to attacks.
+Because of the ever-present risk that firms’ cybersecurity measures may fall short—and also because of how data regulations are becoming more punishing—the cyber insurance market is continuing to grow in 2021.